-University of Michigan president Santa Ono announces intention to take same role in Florida
+University of Michigan President Santa Ono announces intention to take same role in Florida

 "Serving as your president over these past three academic years has been a distinct honor," Ono said in the letter.
 "Every day, I have been inspired beyond words by the vibrancy, brilliance, and dedication of our faculty, staff, students, and alumni.
 I will miss the extraordinary intellectual vitality that fills our classrooms and laboratories, the sublime sounds of our musical and theatrical performances, and the roar of fans cheering on the Wolverines — or singing "Mr. Brightside" together in joyful unity."

-Ono says he will work with the Chair of the Board of Regents to "ensure a smooth and seamless transition."
+Ono says the decision was not made lightly, and that he will work with the Chair of the Board of Regents to "ensure a smooth and seamless transition."

 This is a developing story.
 Stay with CBS News Detroit for the latest information.